sigsum/sigsum-go/doc/tools.md

 A submitter public key file is specified as input to the sigsum-submit and sigsum-verify tools, and can include options on the same form that is used for the `authorized_keys` file for sshd.
-To sepcify a policy name, the option sigsum-policy="policy-name" can be used.
+To specify a policy name, the option sigsum-policy="policy-name" can be used.
 For the sigsum tools, if neither of the -p or -P input options were given and a sigsum-policy="policy-name" option is found inside the submitter